DISCOVER CHAMPAGNE ON A BARGE CRUISE

 The fresh produce markets are one of the joys of any visit to France.
 You can indulge your eyes and mouth on a visit to the Epernay's fantastic weekly covered market - help the crew pick out the fresh fruit for breakfast, choose the pates for lunch or pick up a little something for an on-deck aperitif.

-Choose between visiting the fabulously restored Art Nouvau Villa Demoiselle, having a private tour of the charming 18th century Chateau Pierry or attending an unforgettable candlight evening at the sumptous Chateau Vaux-le-Vicomte, when 2000 candles are light in the chateau and gardens.
+Choose between visiting the fabulously restored Art Nouvau Villa Demoiselle, having a private tour of the charming 18th century Chateau Pierry or attending an unforgettable candlight evening at the sumptous Chateau Vaux-le-Vicomte, when 2000 candles are lit in the chateau and gardens.

 With over 300 champagne houses just in the small area we cruise, the highlight of any visit to the Champagne region is the opportunity to discover small producers, whose wine you won't find in the shops at home.
 You'll learn the secrets of making champagne at a one of these small family owned producers.
 From pressing to blending, cellaring and disgorging, a lot goes into making a bottle of bubbly.
 And of course you'll get to taste their wonderful range of champagnes

 Champagne is home to some of the most iconic wine brands on the planet - Moet & Chandon, Veuve Clicquot, Bollinger, Tattinger, Pol Roger and Perrier Jouet to name a few.
-Not only will you pass their grapes growing but we are happy to arrange a visit to your faveourite house as part of your cruise itinerary (subject to availability, additional charge may apply).
+Not only will you pass their grapes growing but we are happy to arrange a visit to your favourite house as part of your cruise itinerary (subject to availability, additional charge may apply).

 Tempt your tastebuds